 Perhaps it is significant that the official engagement ring which Nicholas gave to Alix was pink.
 It matched the necklace of pink pearls which she was given amongst the official engagement presents and the engagement ring was, according to Buxhoeveden, a ‘pink pearl ring that the Empress always wore’. (cit., Buxhoeveden 37).
 Pink was also the colour of the flowers at Coburg that they loved.
-We know this because Nicholas wrote to Princess Alix at the frontier on 21 April 1894 of an episode concerning a photograph of Princess Alix in ‘a glass frame with our pink flowers (japonica I think).’ (cit., Maylunas and Mironenko, 58).
+We know this because Nicholas wrote to Princess Alix at the frontier on 21 April 1894 of an episode concerning a framed photograph of Princess Alix, surrounded by ‘our pink flowers (japonica I think).’

 This means then that we must look for references to the engagement ring in the material relating to Windsor, not Coburg.
 Perhaps importantly, it was at this time, when the official presents from Russia were given, that the much-quoted anecdote surfaces, when Queen Victoria saw all the gifts and said: ‘Now, do not get too proud, Alix’. (cit., Buxhoeveden, 38).
 Alix’s love of pearls was legendary.

-Nicholas’s diary (in its published extracts) does describe looking at jewellery with Princess Alix at Windsor, but this is not the official Russian gifts: ‘Together we looked at the work of one of the four jewellers who had sent me his card…’ (cit., Maylunas and Mironenko, 78).
-About a week later, he continues: ‘Returned to Windsor… two jewellers had laid out their wares in my room, and I took a trinket from each…’ (cit., Ibid, 80).
+Nicholas’s diary (in its published extracts) does describe looking at jewellery with Princess Alix at Windsor, but this is not the official Russian gifts.
+Together, they examined samples of a jeweller, who had sent the Tsarevich his card (Maylunas and Mironenko, 78).
+About a week later, he admitted that two more jewellers had set out their work in his rooms and he bought a piece from each one (Ibid, 80).

 So, there is no direct reference to an engagement ring at Windsor, in the primary sources.
-Alix does refer to a ring which Queen Victoria sent her later in November 1894, for her wedding to Nicholas: ‘the lovely ring I wore for the Wedding and ever since, and when I look at it I have to think of the beloved giver…’ (cit., Ibid 112).
+Alix does refer to a ring which Queen Victoria sent her later in November 1894, for her wedding to Nicholas, which she wore for her wedding and which she said would ever remind her of the Queen.
 Queen Victoria’s hands, of course, in later life particularly, were heavily ringed.

 Lastly, I have checked the wartime correspondence of the Tsar and Tsarina, as they invariably mentioned their engagement day, in the form of letters and telegrams.
 For the anniversary of their engagement in 1915, the Tsar sent his wife a cross: ‘8 April 1915.
 To his majesty.
 How to thank you for dear letter and wonderful little cross!
 This completely unexpected surprise touched me terribly…’ (cit., Joseph T. Fuhrmann, The Complete Wartime Correspondence of Tsar Nicholas II and Empress Alexandra, 107).